xbeat/Machine-Learning/README.md

 Introduction to Optimizers in Deep Learning

 Optimizers are algorithms used to adjust the parameters of neural networks during training.
 They aim to minimize the loss function and improve the model's performance.
 Let's start with a simple example of how an optimizer works:

+## Sorted() vs list.sort() in Python

+Basic Differences Between sorted() and list.sort()

+The sorted() function and list.sort() method represent two distinct approaches to sorting in Python.
+While both utilize TimSort algorithm internally, they differ fundamentally in how they handle the original data structure and return values, impacting memory usage and code design.

 ## Mini-Batching with In-Memory Datasets in Python